One major aspect of buying a home that can confuse first-time buyers is stamp duty.

 Stamp duty rules brought in during July 2020 are for all buyers in England.

-Those buying investment properties or second homes, however, will still pay a 2% surcharge under the rates.
+Those buying investment properties or second homes, however, will still pay a 3% surcharge on top of all rates.

 What effect has the stamp duty holiday had on property prices?

 Despite the coronavirus pandemic, price growth throughout the UK was healthy in 2020, according to Rightmove’s December House Price Index.